Pa. Department of Health reports latest coronavirus cases for Tuesday

-(WKBN) – The Pennsylvania Department of Health reported a total of 450 new cases of COVID-19 and 35 new deaths since Monday’s report.
+(WKBN) – The Pennsylvania Department of Health reported 453 new cases of COVID-19 and 24 more deaths since Friday’s report.

 The trend in the 14-day moving average number of hospitalized patients per continues to drop, after peaking at 2,661 patients which is slightly below what it was at the height of the spring 2020 peak of 2,751 patients on May 3, 2020.
 The full 14-day moving average since the start of the pandemic can be found here.